nextpyp/prismpyp/docs/phoenix.md

 When you first launch Phoenix, you will be greeted by a landing page like this:
 ![Phoenix landing page](assets/phoenix_landing_page.png)

-Click on the `image_embeddings` link (boxed in red) to load the interactive visualization.
+Click on the `image_embeddings` link (red outline) to load the interactive visualization.

 The interactive visualization for this dataset may look as follows: